83. 6 Unexpected ways on how to nail your next job interview (Executive presence part 2)

 So, if you're not comfortable with small talk or if you feel like you're not very clever at figuring it out, prepare for it.
 But, please don’t leave it to chance.

 Think about what other people say that resonates with the audience similar to yours.
-Then, you can be inspired and use them as inspiration, adding your own personal style to them.
+Then, you can be inspired and use them as inspiration, adding your style to them.

 When I moved to Melbourne, Australia, I quickly realized that people often mention which footy club they follow in short introductions and small talk.
 I even wrote an article about it.
 Click here to read it.